ospalh/3d-printing/Milchaufschäumerhalter/description.md

 A stand for my milk frother.
-This fits the Severin model i have.
+This fits the Severin model i hav.
 Use two standard pencils as supports.
 The hight of the holder can be reduced with a pencil sharpener.

 Use the customizer to change it until it fits your model.
 Important are the top and bottom diameters and the hight.
 If it wobbles around, check where it doesn’t fit and change the corresponding size.
+Switch from “preview” to “render” when done with setting the size to get a smoother part.

+The version i printed was too small and tended to fall over a lot, so i increased the size afterwards, and it will come out bigger than in the pictures.

 ## how print